ReactiveSets/toubkal/README.md

 #### Main Goals:

+- Extract documentation from code
+- Build Website, featuring documentation and tutorial
 - Implement as many ToDo as possible
 - Develop additional tests, goal is at least 3000 continuous integration tests, code coverage to 90%
-- Extract documentation from code
-- Build Website, featuring documentation and tutorial
 - Session Strorage Dataflow

 #### Work-In-Progress:

-- Candidate automatic documentation extraction format from comments:
+- Candidate automatic documentation extraction format from source code comments:
+  - highly targeted towards Toubkal dataflow programming

+  - augmented github-flavored markdown

-  - output format is github-flavored markdown
+  - output as dataflow, suitable for transformations to github-flavored markdown, plain html, and more

   - Input format:
     - inside any comments
     - line-oriented
     - indentation-sensitive
-    - List of items, such as parameters are paragraphs starting with a hyphen "-"
     - can contain github-flavored markdown
+    - The "@" character is interpreted as meta-data for this format, can be escaped using the "\" character.

-  - @tag: indicates a documentation section, first tag in a comment indicates start of documented item:
+  - @tag: indicates a documentation sub-section, first tag in a comment indicates start of documented item:
+    - if tag is followed by a column ":", the sub-section is multiline, otherwise it is contained on a single line
+    - if an unknown tag is found, a warning is emitted
+    - plurals indicate a list of items described in paragraphs starting with a hyphen "-"

+    - list of currently defined tags:
-    - @pipelet     : defines pipelet signature on one line
+      - @pipelet     : pipelet signature
+      - @namespace   ; namespace, e.g. "rs"
-    - @flow        : defines a dataflow name
+      - @flow        : a dataflow name
-    - @function    : defines function signature on one line
+      - @function    : function signature
-    - @method      : instance method
+      - @method      : instance method signature
-    - @class       : defines a class name
+      - @class       : a class constructor signature
+      - @is_a        : parent class name or list of
       - @class_method: class method signature
-    - @term        : defines a term
+      - @term        : a term
-    - @section     : a documentation section name this belongs-to (introduction, reference, programmer)
+      - @terms       : a list of terms
       - @short       : a short description on one line
       - @description : a long description
+      - @parameter   : a parameter
       - @parameters  : list of pipelet, function, method parameters
-    - @returns     : defines returned value
+      - @returns     : function or method returned value
-    - @throws      : defines list of conditions that throw errors
+      - @throws      : list of conditions that throw errors
+      - @examples    : list of usage examples
-    - @source      : defines expected source values' attributes
+      - @source      : expected source values' attributes
-    - @emits       : defines emitted output values' attributes
+      - @emits       : emitted output values' attributes
-    - @todo        : defines suggestion for future version
+      - @todo        : suggestion for future version
       - @coverage    : indicates automatic tests coverage
+      - @manual      : a documentation manual name this belongs-to (introduction, manual, reference, guide, programmer, internal)
+      - @section     : a section name within a manual
-    - @api         : indicates API maturity e.g. experimental, alpha, beta, ga
+      - @api         : indicates API maturity: experimental, alpha, beta, stable, deprecated

-  - @@keyword: indicates a link to another section of the documation, e.g.:
+  - @@keyword: indicates a link to another section of the documentation:
-    - This is @@stateless, @@synchronous, @@lazy pipelet.
+    - e.g. This is @@stateless, @@synchronous, @@lazy pipelet.
-    - @@greedy()
+    - If keyword is a plural and no entry is found for it, attempt to locate it's singular form
+    - If it cannot be located, a warning is emitted

+  - some pipelets, functions and methods are already following this documentation format

 ### Version 0.5.0 - Web Application Framework / Packaging / Versionning